bmaunde/guidelines/erp-magento-integration-guide.md

 2. Product Integration
 	The system should be able to send product or service data from the backend system
 3. Pricing Integration
     Pricing information is required so that Prices can be displayed on the store.
-The system
+The system should be able to send pricing information for products

 ## API Data Reference